mbradburn/lifepo-battery/README.md

 If you drop a metal wrench across a cell's terminals, there will be a short circuit and there could easily be enough current to weld the wrench to the terminals, with a possibility that molten metal could fly around at high speed and put your eye out.
-Wear safety glasses and maybe have a fire extinguisher handy.
+Wear safety glasses.
+You could have a bucket of dry sand nearby in case you need a place to put a hot battery, or something to pour over a hot battery.
 Maybe put electrical tape on your tools so only one end has metal exposed.
 Remove your "Mr. T"-style jewelry.

 The Daly BMS has a blue wire that goes to the battery negative, and the large black wire will